Thanh811/Thanh811/README.md

 Front end Developer
 -------------------

 I've been learning code for 3 years.
-I started with React JS but have really found a passion with backend development

 *   🌍  I'm based in Ho Chi Minh
 *   ✉️  You can contact me at [lethanh040997@gmail.com](mailto:lethanh040997@gmail.com)
-*   🧠  I'm learning Node JS

 ### Skills